abhijeet24patil/indeeTask/README.md

 # indeeTask
-video seek, play, viewed representation in angularjs
+video seek, play, viewed representation in angularjs.
+Please run this on localhost if you are using Chrome.